europeana/recommendations-updater/README.md

 Spring-Boot2 and Spring-Batch web application for generating updates to the Recommendation Engine

+The software retrieves set names from Solr and uses this to loads records (of a particular set) from a Mongo databases.
-The software loads data from a record Mongo databases, extracts record data and sends it to the Embeddings API.
-The Embeddings API returns vectors which are then saved into a Milvus cluster
+Part of the record data is then sends it to the Embeddings API which returns vectors.
+The vectors are saved into a Milvus database.
+Since the used Milvus version doesn't support string keys, we store a mapping between recordIds and keys in a local LMDB database.

 ## Prerequisites
  * Java 11
  * Maven<sup>*</sup>
  * [Europeana parent pom](https://github.com/europeana/europeana-parent-pom)
+ * Record Solr search engine
  * Record Mongo database
  * Embeddings API
  * Milvus Recommendation Engine